poproar/Barnabas-Instructors-Guide/ngss/index.md

 Students see the function of a servo motor (it moves 180 degrees).
 Ideally, projected under document camera.
 Objective of the challenge: For ALL teams to knock the cup placed 8" away from the robot off the edge of the table
 Setting of norms for collaboration within the team and with other teams

-## Reteaching Ideas: (for students who didn’t understand the first time)
-Demonstrate the function of the servo motor with a popsicle stick attached to one end of the servo turnstile
-Let students observe other groups

 ## Independent Practice
 N/A